 During the Ghost Festival, which falls in July or August, spirits come from the underworld and visit their living descendants.
 Celebrators set places at the dinner table for the deceased, as well as burn joss paper (decorative paper also called ghost money) or paper currency to honor the deceased.
 There are other offerings made as well.
 In fact, Buddhism and Taoism calls for living descendants to ease the suffering for the deceased—specifically their hunger.
 The belief is that if proper ritualistic offerings are made and accepted, the deceased ancestors will reward the descendants.
 Following the festival, people place lit lanterns in the form of a flower in rivers and lakes.
 The lanterns are meant to lead the deceased safely back to the underworld.

 Overall, the festivals are positive events honoring the dead.
 Most take place between August and October, or harvest time.
 Built into our humanity is our regard for our loved ones, both living and dead.
 For this reason, it is important to leave our legacies.
 Providing our stories and expressing our final wishes is an important part of our lives.
-Let willbox.me help you will all of your digital afterlife, online legacy, electronic will and virtual safe deposit box needs.
-Go to willbox.me for more information.
+Let WillBox.me help you will all of your digital afterlife, online legacy, electronic will and virtual safe deposit box needs.
+Go to WillBox.me for more information.
 Now is always the best time to begin.